PopaGeorgianVictor/PORTOFOLIO/README.md

  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/qR27LLFQ/Screenshot-2.png">
 </picture>

+ An administrative, preparatory stage of the entire testing process, which involves planning the testing activities and the testing process

+* assigning roles (who will do the testing?)
+* test plan (a document that describes how the testing will be carried out)
+* we define the entry criteria and the exit criteria
+* PROJECT risks are evaluated and mitigated if necessary
+* the entry criteria are evaluated to check if we can go to the next stage of testing

  ### Analize the product

  * Who will use the website ?